 - 5.1 The Arboricultural Method Statement (AMS) specifies all measures to be undertaken to ensure the ongoing health and viability of trees to be retained within the proposed development. - 5.2 This AMS is in compliance with British Standard 5837: 2012.
-Accompanying this document are two plans that shows the position of protective fencing and any additional special measures that are required.
-These plans are referred to as the Tree Protection Plans. - 5.3 The AMS must be considered a 'working document'.
+Accompanying this document is a plan that shows the position of protective fencing and any additional special measures that are required.
+This plan is referred to as the Tree Protection Plan. (ref 5604.02). - 5.3 The AMS must be considered a 'working document'.
 It must be made available to the developer, site manager, and LPA.
 A copy of this document and the Tree Protection Plan must be kept on the development site at all times.
-All site operatives must be briefed on the main contents of this document. - It is the Site/Project Manager's responsibility to ensure that the detail of this AMS and the TPP and any agreed amendments are known and understood by all site personnel.
+All site operatives must be briefed on the main contents of this document. - 5.4 It is the Site/Project Manager's responsibility to ensure that the detail of this AMS and the TPP and any agreed amendments are known and understood by all site personnel.
 A copy of this AMS and the TPP will be available for reference on site by the Project and Site Managers, and will form the basis of the management of all works relating to the trees on the site following commencement of the project.
 The Site Manager shall induct all personnel who could have an impact on trees on the content of this document.